itzmeanjan/kodr/README.md

 ok  	github.com/itzmeanjan/kodr/benches/systematic	68.564s
 ```

-Systematic RLNC Decoder has an advantage over Full RLNC Decoder - because it may get some pieces which are actually uncoded, just augmented to be coded, it doesn't need to process those pieces.
+Systematic RLNC Decoder has an advantage over Full RLNC Decoder - as it may get some pieces which are actually uncoded, just augmented to be coded, it doesn't need to process those pieces.
 Rather it'll use uncoded pieces to decode other coded pieces much faster.

 ```bash
 goos: linux